sighingnow/jekyll-gitbook/_pages/Supervisor.md

 ![Lab_4_Supervisor_Config_6](/assets/images/DC_Lab_4_Supervisor_Config_6.png)

-# Configure supervisor in Management Portal
+# Configure supervisor in the Management Portal

--  Download the latest [Supervisor Desktop Layout JSON](https://www.cisco.com/c/dam/en/us/td/docs/voice_ip_comm/cust_contact/contact_center/webexcc/Supervisor-Call-Recordings-review-and-playback/Supervisor_Call_Recordings_review_and_playback_default-config.json) file with Call Recordings feature.
+-  Download the latest [Supervisor Desktop Layout JSON](https://www.cisco.com/c/dam/en/us/td/docs/voice_ip_comm/cust_contact/contact_center/webexcc/Supervisor-Call-Recordings-review-and-playback/Supervisor_Call_Recordings_review_and_playback_default-config.json){:target="\_blank"} file with Call Recordings feature.

 -  Open the file in any JSON editor, check, and make sure it contains ***supervisor*** and ***supervisorAgent*** sections.
 	- ***supervisor*** section is used when the user signs in to supervisor desktop with ***Supervisor*** role.